 AGE GROUPS - Boys and Girls will not compete against each other.
-There shall be separate divisions for each. \EXCEPTIONS to the age groups will be made to include children with developmental disabilities through petitioning procedures.
-Girls & Boys' Age Groups\ are: 3 & Under; 4 yrs; 5 yrs; 6 yrs.
+There shall be separate divisions for each.
+EXCEPTIONS to the age groups will be made to include children with developmental disabilities through petitioning procedures.
+Girls & Boys' Age Groups are: 4 & Under, 5-6